ChrisBoyce886/eat-da-burger/README.md

 # EAT-DA-BURGER

-The purpose of *Eat-Da-Burger* is to showcase the Full Stack application of [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/), [Handlebars](https://www.npmjs.com/package/express-handlebars), an ORM, and [MySQL](https://www.mysql.com/).
+The purpose of *Eat-Da-Burger* is to showcase the Full Stack implementation of [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/), [Handlebars](https://www.npmjs.com/package/express-handlebars), an ORM, and [MySQL](https://www.mysql.com/).
 The application allows the user

 Click [here](https://eat--da--burger.herokuapp.com/) to view the application!